MarTop96/Work/Diary/Journal/February/Day 1 - (1 Feb).md

 **<u>New SAP system.</u>**

 - Problem of discounts not being loaded in time.
 Leads down to another email chain > upload etc.
-- [SAP Problem - Serial or Model Numbers](../../Limitations/SAP%20Problem%20-%20Serial%20or%20Model%20Numbers.md): Discounts and such applied to model and serial number.
+- [SAP Problem](../../Limitations/SAP%20Problem.md): Discounts and such applied to model and serial number.
 If a product is the same, but has two different model numbers, than those discounts don’t autoload.

 **Diary Addition:** Problem is from what I see, [Lack of Backup](../../Limitations/Lack%20of%20Backup.md), too much focus on each individual.